rindangchi/Uber-Data-Engineerinf/README.md

    ![image](https://github.com/rindangchi/Uber-Data-Engineering/assets/10241058/f14a459d-f719-4bf6-9719-c65f83412020)

-### 4. Deploy MAGE in the compute engine in the Google Cloud Project
+### 4. Create compute engine in the Google Cloud Project
 Next we will create a compute engine to deploy the Mage. ai.
 The compute engine here is a virtual machine or computer that we can switch it on or off.
 In the left side choose compute engine like below: